 - PoE+ LiDAR sensor, ONVIF profile S compliant for outdoor and indoor applications

-- Analytics recognising moving object’s size, speed and distance from the unit
+- Analytics recognising moving object’s size and distance from the unit

 - Long-range customisable vertical or horizontal detection